MerveAsln/CLI-Directory-structure/README.md

 # CLI-Directory-structure
-pwd
-mkdir HiCoders
-cd Hicoders
-mkdir Preperation CSS
-cd Preperation
-mkdir Slides Researches My_notes pwd cd My_notes echo Intro >> Lecture_01.txt
-echo Wellcome to Hicoders! >> Lecture_01.txt
+to see where I am " pwd "
+to create a new folder on the desktop.  " mkdir HiCoders " to go to hicoders folder  " cd Hicoders " to create a new file on the HiCoders " mkdir Preperation CSS " to go to Preperation file " cd Preperation " to create three  new files on the Preperation. " mkdir Slides Researches My_notes " to see where i am " pwd " to go to My_notes file " cd My_notes " to create a new text file with "intro" in it. " echo Intro >> Lecture_01.txt " to create a new text file with "Wellcome to Hicoders!" in it.  "echo Wellcome to Hicoders! >> Lecture_01.txt " to add a README.md file  " add .
+README.md " to add a commit commit -m "CLI commands written" to copy CLI file to GitHub " git pusch origin main "